-Re-utilization and re-purposing of property is a priority at Stanford.
+Reutilization and re-purposing of property is a priority at Stanford.
 Items in operable condition that are no longer needed should be made available to all University departments via the Stanford University Reuse Website for potential reutilization (for Stanford business purposes only) and to help minimize unnecessary expenditures.
-In this way, the University maximizes the benefit of the items and saves costs of unnecessary duplicative purchases.
+This way, the University maximizes the benefit of the items and saves costs of unnecessary duplicative purchases.
 Items posted and not re-utilized are subsequently declared excess and processed for disposition.

 The Furniture Reutilization Program is an additional resource available to Stanford departments seeking to acquire or dispose of furniture.
 Details of this program and how to utilize its benefits are explained in a later section of this chapter.

 2. Reuse Website

 The Stanford University Reuse Website is Stanford’s on-line mechanism for staff and faculty having a Stanford University Network ID (SUNet ID) to advertise usable items they no longer need and are willing to transfer to another department.
 Inter-departmental transfers are either for free or for compensation via a transfer of funds.